 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, (Topic 606).
 ASU 2014-09 requires an entity to recognize as revenue the amount that reflects the consideration which it expects to be entitled in exchange for goods and services as it transfers control to its customers.
 It also requires more detailed disclosures to enable users of the financial statements to understand the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 The Company earns revenue from the sale of scanners, maintenance contracts, product upgrades, patient services and management fees.
 Under the new guidance, the reporting for patient services revenue will be reported differently.
-All other streams of revenue will not be impacted by the new guidance.
-The primary change for healthcare providers under the new guidance relates to revenue generated from patient services, with patient responsibility for payment.
+All other streams of revenue generated from patient services, with patient responsibility for payment.
 Under the new guidance, the Company is required to report an implicit price concession (both initially and for the subsequent changes in estimates) as a reduction of revenues as opposed to bad debt expense as a component of operating expenses.
 The Company will record any changes in expectation of collection amounts due to patient specific events that suggests that the patient no longer has the ability and intent to pay the amount due through the bad debt expense, as that is more indicative of a change in the customer's credit worthiness as opposed to change in the transaction price.